DigiDuncan/CSB2023/styleguide.md

     show ed at right with easeinright
   ```
 * Label names **must be unique across all files.**
-* Definitions (of characters, images, audio, and video) should be done in `definitions.rpy`.
+* Definitions (of characters, images, audio, and video) should be done in `script_start.rpy`.

 ## Naming Conventions

-* Character objects should be named in PascalCase.
+* Character objects should be named in snake_case.
 * Images, audio, and videos should be named in snake_case.
 (All lowercase with underscores.)
   * This includes their filenames.